 Heroes for My Daughter by Brad Meltzer (ages 8 – 12)

-The collection perfect for Women’s History Month features 60 individuals with a few familiar faces (Anne Frank, Benjamin Franklin, Sally Ride) but many new, unique people that deserve to be recognized and highlighted.
-I’m thinking of Joan Ganz Cooney who helped create Sesame Street, Carol Burnett who made it big and gives back big, and Golda Meir, Israel’s first female prime minister.
+The collection perfect for Women’s History Month features 60 individuals with a few familiar faces (Anne Frank, Benjamin Franklin, Sally Ride) and many new, unique people that deserve to be recognized and highlighted.
 The writing is easy to read, includes dialogue, quotes, and short stories.
-The author’s intention is to show kids that if you take a chance and work hard “you can do anything in this world.”
+The author’s intention is to show young children that if you take a chance and work hard “you can do anything in this world.”

 Little Dreamers Visionary Women Around the World by Vashti Harrison

 Harrison’s artwork is stunning– framable actually.
-This book features the biographies 35 women; women like Ada Lovelace, Marie Curie, and Grace Hooper.
+This book features the biographies of 35 women; women like Ada Lovelace, Marie Curie, and Grace Hopper.
 Each biography is one page paired with an illustration.
 The information shares more about the woman’s contributions to the world like the physicist who experimented with subatomic particle decay.